 Grief, Arthritis, and Applying for Disability

-On that day, after I saw the rheumatologist, Sheryl and I had a good cry in the car, and then I went back to work, determined that my life would not change.
-That very day I oversaw the award of 17 million dollars of contracts to build a new school.
+On that day, after I saw the rheumatologist, my wife, Sheryl, and I had a good cry in the car, and then I went back to work, determined that my life would not change.
+That very day, I oversaw the award of 17 million dollars in contracts to build a new school.
 I was moving, and the world was big.
 I saw no reason RA would impact my work life.

 Losing my job

 My identity was my job.
 Ask me who I was, and I would say my job title.
 Then I lost it.
 So who was I now?
 Nothing.
-I grieve for that man.
-Because he endured such pain, I know he would wake up at night angry at those who said he could no longer do the job.
-I would cry for the life I lost.
+I grieve for that man because he suffered through such pain.
+He would wake up at night angry at those who said he could no longer do the job.
+He would cry for the life he lost.

 Lifelines